Contact email

 You will find details of local under-graduate and post-graduate learning opportunities on the Events page.

-For fire safety purposes students should register each morning with Margot at the undergraduate office.
-If you are off due for any reason, including sickness, you must email Margot/undergraduate email address to let us know by midday.
+For fire safety purposes students should register each morning with Rachael at the undergraduate office.
+If you are off due for any reason, including sickness, you must email Rachael/undergraduate email address to let us know by midday.
 Please also follow your own university’s absence reporting arrangements.

 Dress Code